by Sarah Hitt

 Employees are also more engaged.
 Results are posted in each facility weekly.
 The site with the best HappyOrNot score receives prizes.
 Alverno also created and introduced a new employee incentive, “The Alverno Customer Experience (ACE)” Award.
 It is awarded to the employee who provides an excellent patient experience.

-HappyOrNot Smiley Touch terminals provided the critical real-time data, including specific dates and times of patient experience, which allowed Alverno to champion their goals and surpass the satisfaction rating target.
+HappyOrNot Smiley Touch provided the critical real-time data, including specific dates and times of patient experience, which allowed Alverno to champion their goals and surpass the satisfaction rating target.

 Sarah HittCX Expert, Field Sales